SAP-archive/fiori-for-ios-workshop/GettingStarted.md

 Finally, copy the browser URL for use as the **Backend URL** in the following steps.

-## Generate a Minimal Entity Viewer App for Destination
+## Generate a Minimal Entity Viewer App for Expense Data

 After deploying and starting the **saptravelexpense** backend we could configure the reference application in this repository and the **Mobile Services, std** configuration now; However, as we want to develop our own T&E app later on, we will use the **SAP Cloud Platform SDK for iOS Assistant** to create the **Mobile Services, std** configuration and a minimal expense app titled MyTravelExpense app.
 You can extend this generated app to build your own full-featured Travel Expense app.